extraes/BW-Chaos/README.md

 If there's a serious, game-breaking issue, please, TELL ME!
 Ping me in the BONEWORKS fan server!
 Preferably in the #mod-general channel, my username and tag are extraes#2048!

+If you somehow find a way to break the Twitch bot or Discord bot, or hack them in some way, please tell me so I can ~~troll people before I~~ fix it.

-### Known issues
+### Known issues/FAQ
+##### I don't know if these questions will be frequently asked, but I've got them here just in case

 - Errors appearing in the console on a scene transition (changing level)

   - This is harmless.
-It just means that an effect failed to properly stop.
-The effect should automatically stop.
+It just means that an effect failed to *"properly"* stop.
+The error actually appearing means that the effect was forcefully stopped by MelonLoader before anything bad could happen.
+Thanks MelonLoader!
+(I'd die on the spot if I got a nullref in unmanaged code)

   - This shows up as something along the lines of "Exception in coroutine of type BWChaos.EffectHandler+<Timer>" and usually contains the term "System.NullReferenceException"

   - Even though I know *why* this happens, it is very tedious to hunt down every instance by myself, so if you told me which effect caused it, I would be grateful.

-    - You can find this information by either giving me your **log file** or telling me the first few lines of the error (e.g. where it says "[ERROR]" and the first few "at BWChaos.Effects...")
+    - You can find this information by either giving me your **log file** or telling me the first few lines of the error, where it says "[ERROR]" and the first few "at BWChaos.Effects..."

+    - If you give me a screenshot of your log file, I will place a pipe bomb in your mailbox, or a comedically timed lit stick of dynamite.

 - BWChaos does not work for some people on certain configurations of the Steam version, specifically the "ChaosModStartupException" error